hickory-dns/hickory-dns/crates/resolver/README.md

 * `dnssec-aws-lc-rs`
 * `dnssec-ring`

+The current root key is bundled into the system, and used by default.
+This gives validation of DNSKEY and DS records back to the root.
+NSEC and NSEC3 are implemented.

 ## Other crate features

 * `system-config` (enabled by default) - support using the system recursive resolver configuration.